MicrosoftDocs/powerbi-docs/articles/powerbi-developer-content-pack-experience.md

    ms.author="tpalmer"/>

 # ISV Content Pack Experiences
 This section highlights a typical experience for a user connecting to an ISV [content pack](powerbi-content-packs-services.md).

-Connect to a released content pack yourself at https://app.powerbi.com/getdata/services (such as the [GitHub content pack](https://app.powerbi.com/getdata/services/github) described below).
+Try it yourself by connect to a released content pack at https://app.powerbi.com/getdata/services (such as the [GitHub content pack](https://app.powerbi.com/getdata/services/github) described below).

 ## Connect
 To get started, a user browsers the content pack gallery and selects a content pack to connect to.
 The content pack entry provides a name, an icon and a descriptive text providing more information to the user.